 When it comes to materials, costs can vary heavily.
 Here are some popular options and what your should expect to pay:

-Grills
+Outdoor Kitchen Grills

 The centerpiece of any outdoor kitchen is a grill.
 For most outdoor cooking areas, the grill gets the most use and attention.
 This is an area you don’t want to be cheap on.

-- Smokers
+• Smokers

-- Upright grills
+• Upright grills

-- Barrel grills
+• Barrel grills

 Additionally, you may opt for either a standalone grill or a built-in/drop-in grill.
 While costs for the grills themselves are similar—around $1,000 to $3,000—labor and installation for the drop-in style should be considered.
+This can be an additional $500 or more if it needs to be hooked up to electric or gas lines.

-This can be an additional $300.
-Built-in grills have the advantage of working with your kitchen design more seamlessly.
+Built-in grills have the advantage of working with your kitchen design more seamlessly and making your outdoor kitchen look fabulous.

 Standalone grills have the advantage of not only being cheaper but also easier to install.
-They even the capacity to be moved when necessary.
+They have the capacity to be moved when necessary.
 Additionally, you may not need to run gas or electric lines to a standalone grill, offsetting a lot of the built-in grill’s costs.

 Outdoor Kitchen Cabinet Frames

 Outdoor kitchen frames are most commonly made from the three materials below.
-Each has it’s pros and cons but each is chosen for to the overall aesthetic the homeowner wants.
+Each has its pros and cons but each is chosen for to the overall aesthetic the homeowner wants.

-- Wood Framing– $200 – $300 per linear foot
+• Wood Framing– $5 – $30 per linear foot

-- Metal framework – $200 – $800 per linear foot
+• Metal framework – $45- $45 per linear foot

-- Masonry framework – $6-30 per square foot, Stone veneer lowest, natural stone highest
+• Masonry framework – $6-30 per square foot, Stone veneer lowest, natural stone highest

 Polymer is another option, although not as common as the other three listed above.